tiian/tiian.github.io/flom/Deep_Diving/Network_Options.md

 ### DiscoveryTimeout
 **Command line option**: "-I", "\-\-discovery-timeout"
 **Meaning**: how long a FLoM command (client) waits for an answer UDP datagram after it sent a request UDP multicast datagram.
-Shorter timeouts can be used in presence of low latency networks while longer timeouts should be used when FLOM is used with high latency networks.
+Shorter timeouts can be used in presence of low latency networks while longer timeouts should be used when FLoM is used with high latency networks.
 Timeout is expressed in milliseconds.

 ### DiscoveryTTL
 **Command line option**: "\-\-discovery-ttl"